Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 One key thing that distinguishes our analysis from prior work is our adherence to intrinsic calculations.
 We take the point of view that all convergence results for a system posed in a manifold should be stated in terms of quantities intrinsic to the manifold, wherever possible avoiding the use of coordinate-dependent expressions.
 This means that much of the basic theory, as well as scaling arguments, is much more involved than it otherwise would be.
 It is our belief, however, that these are necessary steps to decouple as much as possible the description of the computational mesh from the geometry of the problem.
-In section 2 we state and/or prove some elementary properties of the $L^2$, $H(d)$, and $H^1$ spaces of differential forms on manifolds with Regge metric and the trace and inverse inequalities for curved elements, as well as fairly ad-hoc, though in our context quite natural, definitions of shape regularity and quasi-uniformity of simplicial meshes.
-Our bounds do not depend on any embedding of the manifold into an ambient space or any coordinate-dependent expressions.
+In Section 2 we state and/or prove some elementary properties of the $L^2$, $H(d)$ (meaning those $L^2$ differential forms which have an $L^2$ exterior derivative), and $H^1$ spaces of differential forms on manifolds with Regge metric and the trace and inverse inequalities for curved elements, as well as fairly ad-hoc, though in our context quite natural, definitions of shape regularity and quasi-uniformity of simplicial meshes.
+Our bounds do not depend on any embedding of the manifold into an ambient space or any coordinate-dependent expressions, although we do also provide weaker bounds in terms of coordinate-dependent expressions.

 \paragraph{Computing connection forms.}